-How can I access the data dictionary for my Oracle Service Cloud application?
+How can I access the data dictionary for my Oracle B2C Service application?

 The data dictionary lists the database tables and fields within those tables.
 Accessing the data dictionary differs depending on which release of software your application is on.